remeda/remeda/docs/src/content/docs/v1/migration-variants.md

 map(DATA, (item, index) => item + index);
 ```

+Object-based functions (like `mapKeys`) also got the same treatment, where
+the callbacks are called with the prop's `key` as the 2nd param (instead of the
+numerical `index` of arrays).

 ### Migration

 For calls that used the indexed variant simply remove the `.indexed` suffix.
 For